 Hazing

-Hazing is defined as any method of initiation or preinitiation into, or condition of continued membership in, a student organization or student body, whether or not the organization or body is officially recognized, which is likely to cause serious bodily injury or personal degradation or disgrace resulting in physical or mental harm to any former, current, or prospective student.
-Such prohibited actions, methods, or situations created include but are not limited to:
+Hazing is defined as any method of initiation or preinitiation into, or condition of continued membership in, a student organization or student body, regardless of whether the organization or body is officially recognized, which is likely to cause serious bodily injury or personal degradation or disgrace resulting in physical or mental harm to any former, current, or prospective student.
+Such prohibited actions, methods, or situations created include but are not limited to:- Any form of physically demanding activity (calisthenics, runs, etc.) not part of an organized voluntary athletic contest or not specifically directed toward constructive work.

 - Paddling, shoving or otherwise striking individuals.